bladetyr/bladetyr/README.md

 ### Welcome :]
 Hi, I'm Blade!
 I'm a senior computer science student with a concentration in cybersecurity.
 If you're here, you'll find a lot of my for-fun repositories with some classwork mixed in.
 I try to make all of my work accessible for as many people as possible.
-If there's anything I can do to make my software or websites more accessible to you, please feel free to open an issue on the repo; I'd be happy to fix it up.
+If there's anything I can do to make my software or websites more accessible to you, please feel free to open an issue in the repo; I'd be happy to fix it up.

 My business site/resume is [here](https://bladetyr.github.io/) and my personal blog site is [here](https://bladetyr.neocities.org/).